kubernetes/website/content/en/docs/setup/independent/ha-topology.md

 ## Stacked etcd topology

-A stacked HA cluster is a [topology](https://en.wikipedia.org/wiki/Network_topology) where the distributed data storage cluster provided by etcd is stacked on top of the cluster formed by the nodes that run control plane components.
+A stacked HA cluster is a [topology](https://en.wikipedia.org/wiki/Network_topology) where the distributed data storage cluster provided by etcd is stacked on top of the cluster formed by the nodes managed by kubeadm that run control plane components.

 Each control plane node runs an instance of the `kube-apiserver`, `kube-scheduler`, and `kube-controller-manager`.
 The `kube-apiserver` is exposed to worker nodes using a load balancer.